Davis-Townsend Elementary School

 Please view the Davidson County dress code policy for staff members.

 Please adhere to the following:

-- NO blue jeans or any colored jeans, shorts, or leggings, are to be worn on instructional days.
+- NO blue jeans or any colored jeans, shorts, or leggings without a long top, are to be worn on instructional days.
 This also applies when attending a workshop where you represent this school whether in county or out of county.

 - Future Friday will be every Friday.
-You may wear your blue jeans\colored jeans on Fridays with a college or career shirt.
+You may wear your blue jeans\colored jeans on Fridays with a college, career, or DT shirt.

 - Sick Children